-- Fate/kaleid liner PRISMA ILLYA: A manga that features an Alternate Universe storyline with Ilyasviel (the resident Enfante Terrible) as the main character... and as a Magical Girl, complete with a spunky talking staff called Ruby.
+- Fate/kaleid liner PRISMA ILLYA: A manga that features an Alternate Universe storyline with Illyasviel (the resident Enfante Terrible) as the main character... and as a Magical Girl, complete with a spunky talking staff called Ruby.
 It is very much an Affectionate Parody, both of Fate/stay night and Magical Girl Tropes in general... initially.
 Eventually, it's revealed that the story takes place in a world where Kiritsugu and Irisviel stopped the Holy Grail War, and with it, carries all the baggage associated with the Nasuverse.
 Notably, the overall plot gets much more serious and borrows heavily from Angel Notes.

-- Fate/Zero: A prequel novel (and later, an anime adaptation) that covers the events of Heaven's Feel IV, the fallout from which affected every character in Fate/stay night.
+- Fate/Zero: A prequel novel (and later, an anime adaptation by ufotable) that covers the events of Heaven's Feel IV, the fallout from which affected every character in Fate/stay night.
 Note that Fate/Zero assumes that you have read Fate/stay night, so beware of spoilers.

-- Fate/Apocrypha: A light novel by Yuichiro Higashide that centered on a version of Heaven's Feel with fourteen Servants sorted into two teams of seven.
+- Fate/Apocrypha: A light novel by Yuichiro Higashide that centers on a version of Heaven's Feel with fourteen Servants sorted into two teams of seven.
 An Alternate Universe that diverges during the Third War.
 The project was originally pitched as an MMORPG, but it never took off.
 An anime adaptation by A-1 Pictures aired July 2017.

 - Fate/Prototype: A twelve-minute OVA included in the final volume of Carnival Phantasm.
-It is based on the first draft of Fate/stay night written by Kinoko Nasu in his high-school days, when it was intended as a traditional novel instead of a Visual Novel.
-Currently has a series of Prequel Light Novels in works, Fate/Prototype: Fragments of Pale Silver and Blue by Hikaru Sakurai, with further spinoff novella, Fate/Labyrinth, also written by Sakurai, in print as well.
+It is based on the first draft of Fate/stay night written by Kinoko Nasu in his high-school days, when it was conceived as a traditional novel instead of a Visual Novel.
+Currently has a series of Prequel Light Novels, Fate/Prototype: Fragments of Pale Silver and Blue by Hikaru Sakurai, with further spinoff novella, Fate/Labyrinth, also written by Sakurai, in print as well.

-- Fate/strange fake: a proposed novella by Ryohgo Narita that focuses on a knock-off version of Heaven's Feel taking place in California, ten years after Fate/hollow ataraxia.
-According to the release, it was a cancelled project meant to introduce the setting of a potential role-playing game, but considering it was published on April Fools' Day in 2008, the question of if it was ever a serious project remains unanswered.
+- Fate/strange fake: A proposed novella by Ryohgo Narita that focuses on a knock-off version of Heaven's Feel taking place in Nevada, ten years after Fate/hollow ataraxia.
+According to the release, it was a cancelled project meant to introduce the setting of a potential role-playing game, but considering it was published on April Fools' Day in 2008, the question of whether it was ever a serious project remains unanswered.
 Certain elements have been reused in other works, leaving its canonicity up in the air.
-It was greenlit as a full Light Novel series.
+It was eventually greenlit as an official full Light Novel series with a manga adaptation.

 - Fate/stay tune was an internet radio show that was broadcast while the anime was on the air, hosted by Ayako Kawasumi (Saber) and Kana Ueda (Rin).
 A sequel show, "Fate/stay tune: Unlimited Radio Works" was broadcast for the "Unlimited Blade Works" movie, hosted by Junichi Suwabe (Archer) and the aforementioned hosts.